Backyard AI Logo

-Backyard AI is primarily used with LLaMa models that have been fine-tuned for conversations.
+Backyard AI can be used with a variety of models that have been fine-tuned for conversations.

-These models have been trained to continue a back-and-forth dialogue between two or more parties.
+These models have been trained to continue a back-and-forth dialogue between a human and two or more AI characters.
 The model generates text until it is about to start the user’s response, at which point it stops and allows you to add the user’s side of the chat.

 Base models are foundational large language models that have been trained on a wide variety of text data.
 The most common base model found on Backyard AI is LLaMa, developed by Meta.

 The base model comes in several sizes, each one with a different number of parameters (e.g. 8B, 70B).
-A higher parameter count means more nuanced and accurate responses, while also requiring significantly more processing power.
+A higher parameter count are generally better at generating more nuanced and accurate responses.

 Other base model architectures, including Mistral, Phi, and others, are also available on Backyard AI.